OSU-Haolin/Transportation-ResNet-10-Classes-Recognization-Pytorch/README.md

 ![ResNet34 and ResNet101](./pic/ResNet34_ResNet101.jpg)

-## Run in (for reference)
+### Run in (just for reference)

 Intel i7-6700K
 NVIDIA 2070 Super

 ### Tools

-folder TOOLS
+Please see the folder: Tools

-checkimage.py ----->check if all the images are in 'RGB' shape. txtdata.py  -------> write the class with image names into TXT.
+`checkimage.py` -----> Checking if all the images are in 'RGB'.
+`txtdata.py`  -------> Writing the class number with image names into TXT file.
+<font color=red>Update(2019/11/19): We have added following two new tools for your convenience.</font>
+`movedata.py`  ------> Randomly change the part(according to fixed rate) of the whole dataset to Val or Test dataset.
+`Revisename.py` -----> Revising the imge names with specific format in a folder.

-please copy this .py into the data/images/train(val)
+Please copy these .py files into the apropriate folder and run in python2.7.

 ### Notes

-dataset.py 62line --->   if using JPG RGB ---->  data = Image.open(img_path).convert('RGB')
+`dataset.py` 62line --->   if using JPG RGB ---->  data = Image.open(img_path).convert('RGB')
 if cannot load the keyvalue -----> Reading -----> https://blog.csdn.net/yangwangnndd/article/details/100207686

 ### Goal

-train our own dataset in RESNET  (for pedestrian detection project)
+Train our own transporation dataset in ResNet to obtain specific transportation objects classification model.
+The model is for further combining with LiDAR Bounding Boxes Tracking.

 ### Dataset

-partly obtained from
+Partly obtained from
 - From Caltech 101 (http://www.vision.caltech.edu/Image_Datasets/Caltech101/)
 - From Caltech 256  (http://www.vision.caltech.edu/Image_Datasets/Caltech256/)
 - From Cars Dataset (https://ai.stanford.edu/~jkrause/cars/car_dataset.html)
 - From INRIA Person Dataset (http://pascal.inrialpes.fr/data/human/)

 mainly obtained from
 - From PEdesTrian Attribute (PETA) Dataset (http://mmlab.ie.cuhk.edu.hk/projects/PETA.html)
 //// Deng, Yubin, et al. Pedestrian attribute recognition at far distance.
 Proceedings of the 22nd ACM international conference on Multimedia.
 ACM, 2014. ////

+<font color=red>Update(2019/10/28): We have added a new dataset for our models.</font>
 - From MIO-TCD dataset (http://podoce.dinf.usherbrooke.ca/challenge/dataset/)
 //// Z. Luo, F.B.Charron, C.Lemaire, J.Konrad, S.Li, A.Mishra, A. Achkar, J. Eichel, P-M Jodoin MIO-TCD: A new benchmark dataset for vehicle classification and localization in press at IEEE Transactions on Image Processing, 2018 ////